Blog

 December 1st is the day we all come together to celebrate e-discovery.
 But why?
 What is the story behind this celebration?
 Read on to see the origin of our E-Discovery holiday tradition!

-People are already gearing up for a great lineup of webcasts with speakers from across the industry, as well as live events in various cities across the US.
-December 1st is the day we all come together—attorneys, paralegals, litigation support and IT personnel, third-party vendors, consultants, and bloggers—to celebrate e-discovery.
+E-Discovery Day is just around the cornerand people are already gearing up for a great lineup of webcasts with speakers from across the industryas well as live events in various cities across the US.
+December 1st is the day we all come together—AttorneysParalegalsLit Support and IT personnel3rd Party VendorsConsultantsand Bloggers—to celebrate e-discovery.
+But why?
+What is the story behind this celebration?

 They sought out the best technology available at the time to automate what could be automated and streamline what could be streamlined.

-On December 1st, with the deadline met, a late afternoon snow began to fall.
-Knowing that snowplows and salt trucks would soon clear the roads, they gathered together to celebrate their e-discovery success.
-They shared donuts left in the lunchroom from an earlier board meeting, praised each member’s contribution, and reflected on what they had learned so they could be even more efficient next time.
+And succeed they did.
+But on that December 1stthe deadline now meta late afternoon snow began to fall.
+They knew that soon enough the snowplows and salt trucks would be out en masseclearing their paths homeso while they waitedthey all came together to celebrate their e-discovery success.
+They shared some donuts left in the lunch room from an earlier board meetingpraising each member of the team’s contribution and recapping the things they’d learned so that the next time a matter arosethey could be even more efficient.

 It was a time of high spirits and camaraderie.